-FIGURE 28 Select an existing Traffic Manager cluster to join
+FIGURE 28 Select an existing Traffic Manager cluster to join Cluster Joining wizard, step 2 of 5

 If you clicked "Manually specify host/port", enter your hostname and port number in the boxes provided.

 - 5. Click Next to continue. - 6.
 To connect to the specified instance or cluster, first verify the identity of the Traffic Managers within the cluster, and provide the administration credentials used by the cluster.